SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 #### GET /api/knowledge-graph/ontology

-Returns ontology used in the Knowledge Graph.
+Returns ontology used in the Knowledge Graph as HTML page or JSON-LD.

-The response payload is `content-type: application/ld+json`.
+The resource supports `text/html` and `application/ld+json` `Accept` headers.

 **Response**